Waibaidu Bridge: 2nd Waibaidu bridge (1907 to today)

 The wooden Garden Bridge was demolished in 1906 and a new steel bridge was constructed to accommodate both trams and automobiles.
 This bridge was built under the supervision of the Shanghai Municipal Council, and imported the steel from England.
-This second "Waibadu Bridge" ("Garden Bridge"), was designed by the British firm Howarth Erskine Ltd. of Singapore.
+This second "Waibaidu Bridge" ("Garden Bridge"), was designed by the British firm Howarth Erskine Ltd. of Singapore.
 The Cleveland Bridge & Engineering Company Co.
 Ltd. of Darlington, County Durham, England, who had built the Victoria Falls Bridge over the Zambezi River in Rhodesia the previous year, were responsible for building the bridge, which started on 4 August 1906.
 The bridge was completed on 29 December 1907.
 When it was opened on 20 January 1908, "it was the most substantial structure in China."
 It was the largest steel bridge in Shanghai and was the first steel truss bridge to be built in China, and is the only surviving example of a camelback truss bridge in the country.
 The bridge had a "total length was 104.39 metres, with 11.20 metres for vehicles and 2.9 metres on each side for pedestrians.
 The space between the bridge and the river reached a maximum of 5.57 metres at low ebb and 3.25 metres at high ebb."
 The bridge weighed 900 tons.

-According to Cranley, "The local governor (taotai in Wade–Giles) declined the SMC’s request for Chinese government investment in the construction of the new Garden Bridge, which replaced Wills Bridge in 1907.
+According to Cranley, "The local governor (taotai in Wade–Giles) declined the SMC's request for Chinese government investment in the construction of the new Garden Bridge, which replaced Wills Bridge in 1907.
 So residents of the Chinese municipality enjoyed free crossing of the Suzhou Creek from the 1870s thanks to the ratepayers of the International Settlement (a majority of whom were wealthy Chinese, who were taxed but did not have the right to representation on the SMC until the 1920s)."